-All cattle consume grass and forages during some point during their lives.
+All cattle consume grass and forages at some point during their lives.
 100% grass fed beef, or grass finished beef, is sourced from cattle that have consumed only forage diets (no grain) their entire lives.

 There are many factors that affect meat tenderness, including genetics (breed), age, nutrition, quality grade (the amount and distribution of marbling) and the preparation technique.